 As a general rule, there are three overarching types of non-marketplace health plans to choose from.
 We’ll briefly cover each and give you the basic info you need to make a good decision for your budget:

 Short-term health insurance is a plan with a limited duration that ranges between 30 and 364 days and is guaranteed renewable for up to 3 years depending on the state .
 Short-term health insurance is intended to help people who need temporary medical insurance while they search for long-term health insurance plans.
 Many people now purchase Short-term health insurance as affordable alternative to the full cost of an ACA plan.

 Since they may still need coverage for unexpected medical situations like hospitalization, intensive care, or surgery, short-term plans can fill the void.

-These plans are less expensive than ACA insurance, but they don’t meet the Affordable Care Act (ACA) / "Obamacare" requirements or cover medical attention for pre-existing conditions.
+These plans are less expensive than ACA insurance, but they are non-exchange health insurance plans because they don’t meet the Affordable Care Act (ACA) / “Obamacare” requirements or cover medical attention for pre-existing conditions.

 An indemnity insurance plan is an Non-Qualified healthcare plan that helps pay a fixed sum for unexpected healthcare costs and emergencies.
 You are also free to choose from any network of providers and physicians, allowing the most freedom of any qualified or nonqualified plan.
 Indemnity insurance do not expire as opposed to short-term health insurance plans.